-Ten teams (five from each theme) will be selected in the finalist, and they are invited to give a team presentation to the review panels in the sessions of Nov/05/2021.
+Ten teams (five from each theme) will be selected in the finalist, and they are invited to give a team presentation to the review panels in the afternoon or evening of May 22, 2022.
 Each team will have 20 minutes to present their findings and products.

 Students from universities and high schools can participate.
 We will not distinguish high school students, undergraduate students, and graduate students among participants.

-No. Participation is free for Stat-a-thon.
-We will select five finalist teams from each theme to come and present the day before the NextGen Data Science Day.
-NextGen Data Science Day will be held virtually.
+No. Participation is free for Statathon.
+We will select five finalist teams from each theme to come and present the day before the 35th NESS symposium.

 Each team can have up to 4 participants.